t0pd4wn/yb/README.md

 `yb` options API is divided under 3 types:
 - `action`: action options are ran against the file and are not compatible with each others.
 They are compatible with `input`, but not `format`.
 - `input`: input options are user settable options, and are compatible with each others.
 They are compatible with both `action` and `format`.
 - `format`: format options are printing the output in various ways.
-They are compatible with each others, with `input` , but not `action`.
+They are compatible with each others, with `input` type , but not the `action` one.

 | Option | Name | Type | Description | Example | Notes |
 | ------ | ------ | ------ | ------ | ------ | ------ |